Kesha Shares ‘Abusive’ Emails From Dr. Luke About Her Weight

 Kesha filed a civil lawsuit in 2014 in Los Angeles against Dr. Luke, citing numerous allegations including that the producer’s insults to her appearance had caused her to develop bulimia nervosa, for which she had to undergo treatment for.

-The singer later dropped the lawsuit in California but her lawyers claimed that she would continue her case in New York to try and get out of her contract.
+The singer later dropped the lawsuit in California, but her lawyers claimed that she would continue her case in New York to try and get out of her contract.

 I am honored to participate in Hack Harassment’s campaign.
 This issue is near and dear to my heart, as I have been bullied online for many years.
 I know i'm not alone in that.
 I know many people experience negative and hateful comments from perfect strangers.
 The Internet and social media can be so helpful in many ways, but one downside is that some people feel it's ok to hide behind a screen and be hateful to others.
 I, for one, believe no one should be subjected to harassment online. https://www.youtube.com/watch?v=6nyL5G495_4